MORE RESOURCES

 His Triple Play Tips are based on the fact that many obstacles - homelessness, unemployment, and struggling to meet basic needs - are interconnected.

-If outside of the Bay Area, we encourage veterans to utilize the VA's updated housing resources to find support near you.
-Additionally, here are resources for veterans on the path to purchasing home:
+For transitioning out of homelessness and connecting to resources that address your needs.
+If outside of the Bay Area, we encourage you to utilize the VA's updated housing resources to find the nearest support.

 Call the National Call Center for Homeless Veterans: